-Kristel Smentek is an historian of eighteenth-century European art with specializations in histories of the graphic and decorative arts, the history of collecting, and European encounters with Asia.
-Smentek has received fellowships and awards from the American Council of Learned Societies, the Andrew W. Mellon Foundation, the Maison des Sciences de l’Homme, Paris, the Metropolitan Museum of Art, NYC, and the Center for Advanced Study in the Visual Arts at the National Gallery, Washington, DC, among others.
+Kristel Smentek is an historian of eighteenth-century European art with specializations in histories of the graphic and decorative arts in their transcultural contexts, the history of collecting, and European encounters with Asia.
+Smentek has received fellowships and awards from the National Endowment for the Humanities, the American Council of Learned Societies, the Andrew W. Mellon Foundation, the Maison des Sciences de l’Homme, Paris, the Metropolitan Museum of Art, NYC, and the Center for Advanced Study in the Visual Arts at the National Gallery, Washington, DC, among others.

 Smentek is also active as a curator.
 She is the co-curator of the exhibition Dare to Know: Prints and Drawings in the Age of Enlightenment, which examines the constitutive role of works on paper in the propagation of European Enlightenment ideals and blindspots, and a contributor to and co-editor of its accompanying catalog (Harvard Art Museums, Cambridge MA, September 16, 2022 - January 15, 2023).
-In her earlier exhibition and catalog, Rococo Exotic: French Mounted Porcelains and the Allure of the East (The Frick Collection, NYC, March-September 2007), she examined the eighteenth-century French fascination with Asia as manifested in mounted Chinese porcelains.
-European engagement with the visual culture of the Ottoman Empire is the subject of her article on the eighteenth-century self-described "Turkish" painter Jean-Étienne Liotard (1702-1789), published in Ars Orientalis in 2010.
+In her earlier exhibition and catalog, Rococo Exotic: French Mounted Porcelains and the Allure of the East (The Frick Collection, NYC, March-September 2007), she examined eighteenth-century French engagements with Asia as manifested in Chinese porcelains reconfigured by the addition of French metal mounts.
+European encounters with the visual culture of the Ottoman Empire is the subject of her article on the eighteenth-century self-described "Turkish" painter Jean-Étienne Liotard (1702-1789), published in Ars Orientalis in 2010.
 This project originated in an exhibition of Liotard’s work she helped organize at the Frick in 2006.